mayasdaydreams/mayas-daydreams/content/blog/I need to declutter..md

 I definitely went on a retail therapy binge during the darkest times of the pandemic, and it took me a year or so after the worst of it had passed to realize that I didn't shake the habit.
 I am now faced with the daunting task of either packing and moving a bunch of stuff that I'm not sure if I even want/need anymore, or just getting rid of it.

-I have been curious about the idea of minimalism for many years, but for whatever reason I haven't been able to commit to that lifestyle.
+I have been curious about the idea of <a href="/digital-garden/minimalism/">minimalism</a> for many years, but for whatever reason I haven't been able to commit to that lifestyle.

 I was talking about the anxiety that the mess in my office has been giving me during therapy, and we decided on an action plan.
 I committed to just trying to spend 15 - 20 minutes a day decluttering.
 I am hoping that we'll be more or less ready to move by August.
 I was curious how much total time would I spend decluttering between now and August 1st, and it came out to 28 hours.